bensadeh/circumflex/README.md

 ## ❤️ Favorites
 Save submissions you'd like to revisit by adding them to Favorites.
 Press <kbd>f</kbd> to add the currently highlighted submission to your list of favorites.
-Press <kbd>F</kbd> to add a submission by ID.
+Press <kbd>F</kbd> to add any submission by ID.

-Remove submissions with <kbd>x</kbd>.
+Remove submissions from the Favorites page with <kbd>x</kbd>.

-Favorites are stored in `~/.config/circumflex/favorites.json`.
+Favorites are stored in `~/.config/circumflex/favorites.json`. `circumflex` pretty-prints `favorites.json` to make it both human-readable and VCS-friendly.

 ## 📐 Fine-tuning